vncprado/AI6001-OMX-Moveit-devcontainer/README.md

 Devcontainer instructions:

 Install VSCode, devcontainer extension and Docker.
-To use the devcontainer on Windows you have to open a powershell as administator and clone the repo using following command:
+Clone the repository and open the folder in VSCode:

-    $ git clone -c core.symlinks=true git@github.com:vncprado/OMX-Moveit-devcontainer.git
+    $ git clone git@github.com:vncprado/AI6001-OMX-Moveit-devcontainer.git

+Select the option "Reopen in container".
+After the finishing loading the folder in Docker.
+Open a terminal.
 To launch the tutorial:

     $ catkin_make